Do Career Counselors Need a License?

 Jurisdictional Complexity of Telepractice

 Working internationally adds complexity.
-Licensure generally applies to the jurisdiction where the client is located at the time of service.
-If you provide remote services to clients in another country or state, verify legal requirements in both your location and the client’s location.
-Some jurisdictions allow telepractice under specific conditions; others require local licensure to treat residents.
+Licencing generally applies to the jurisdiction where the client is located at the time of service.
+If you provide remote services to clients in another country or state, you must verify their legal requirements.
+Some jurisdictions allow telepractice under specific conditions; others require local licencing.
+Research.com

 Practical Strategies for Global Professionals

 If you plan a nomadic career or want to serve expatriates, choose credentials with portability or international recognition.
-Focus on services that are less regulated (career coaching, labor-market advisement, resume strategy) and avoid clinical work across borders unless you maintain local licenses.
+Focus on services that are less regulated (career coaching, labour-market advisement, resume strategy) and avoid clinical work across borders unless you maintain local licences.

 Partnering for Mobility